I’ve never been one for annual reviews, but I thought I would try this year.

-I love to cook and I’m not ashamed to say that I’m a pretty good cook too.
+I love to cook, and I’m not ashamed to say I’m a pretty good cook too.

-My cousins wife Diane is an amazing baker and she showed me how to bake her amazing cookies.
-Baking is like having a super power.
+My cousin’s wife Diane in Canada is a fantastic baker who showed me how to bake her amazing chocolate chip cookies.

-Not only can I make great tasting cookies, but baking is a great way to connect with the hubby and kids.
-Everyone wants to help and everyone loves to lick the bowl Thanks Diane.
+Not only can I make great-tasting cookies now, but baking is a great way to connect with the hubby and kids.
+Everyone wants to help, and everyone loves to lick the bowl.
+Thanks, Diane.
 I love you.

 What Didn’t Go Well In 2011

 When you move far away from family, friends and the routine in your life, there are bound to be things you need to leave behind.

 One of my regrets is that my son had to give up his youth sailing club in California, where we lived minutes from the San Francisco Bay.